FelipeVdSAraujo/Hedging-Renewable-Energy-Investments-with-Bitcoin-Mining/README.md

 # Hedging Renewable Energy Investments with Bitcoin Mining
-Authors: Bastian-Pinto, C. Araujo, F. VdS.
-Brandão, L. E. T. Gomes, L. L.
+Authors: Bastian-Pinto, C., Araujo, F. VdS., Brandão, L. E. T., Gomes, L. L.

 This work presents the calculations done for the article of the same title.
 Here are the parameters for the diffusion of stochastic variables among with other data that have been defined in the paper.
 All the code is presented in R and in a Notebook format with the outputs for every command.